gar6920/Numberblocks/memory bank/game design document.md

-Numberblocks FPS Game Design Document
+# Game Design Document
-Introduction
+## Introduction
-This document outlines the design for a multiplayer, browser-based, first-person perspective game inspired by the Numberblocks TV show.
-Players take on the role of Numberblocks, collect mathematical operators, and interact with other players to change their numerical values, aiming to achieve specific objectives in a fun and engaging way.
+The Numberblocks game is a 3D web-based game built with Three.js and Colyseus, utilizing a client-server architecture for multiplayer functionality.
+Players control customizable  characters and interact with a colorful 3D environment.
+One application is numberblocks but it can be extended to other applications.

-Overview
+## Overview
 In this game, players navigate a colorful 3D world as Numberblocks, each representing a number.
 By collecting floating plus (+) and minus (-) operators and bumping into other players, they can add or subtract the other player's number from their own, altering their value.
 The game offers various modes, such as reaching a target number or eliminating opponents by reducing them to zero.

-Core Mechanics
+## Core Mechanics
 Player Movement
-Players move in a first-person perspective with standard FPS controls:
+Players move in a first-person, third person, or free roam camera only perspective with standard gaming controls.
-WASD or arrow keys: Move forward, backward, left, and right.

-Mouse: Look around.

-Spacebar: Jump

-Operator Collection
-Plus (+) and minus (-) operators spawn randomly across the game world.

-Players collect an operator by running into it and can hold only one at a time.

-Operators are visually distinct (e.g., a glowing "+" or "−") and float slightly above the ground.

-Bumping Interaction
-When a player with an operator bumps into another player, the operator is applied:
-Plus Operator (+): The initiating player's number becomes their current number plus the other player's number (e.g., 3 + 2 = 5).

-Minus Operator (-): The initiating player's number becomes their current number minus the other player's number (e.g., 3 - 2 = 1).

-The other player's number remains unchanged.

-The operator is consumed after use, requiring the player to collect a new one.

-Number Changes
-As a player's number changes, their character model updates:
-Larger numbers grow in size (e.g., a Numberblock of 10 is bigger than one of 1).
-The player's avatar is blocks that amount to their number.

-Optional balancing: Larger numbers move slower but resist displacement, while smaller numbers are faster but more vulnerable.

 Game World
 Visual Style
-The environment is bright, blocky, and inspired by the Numberblocks aesthetic.
+The environment is bright, colorful, with typical outdoor landscape.

 Features include platforms, ramps, hiding spots, and open areas for player interaction.

-Maps
-Multiple themed maps:
-Number Forest: Trees and terrain shaped like numbers.

-Block City: A city of colorful block buildings.

-Mathematical Playground: A playful area with slides and obstacles.

 Maps encourage exploration and strategic positioning.

 Interactive Elements
-Some areas may require a specific number to access (e.g., a gate that opens only for players ≥ 10).
+Some areas may require a specific criteria to access.

+Can interact in objects in various ways determined by the game.

 Player Characters
 Appearance